DsMaccy/React-Electron-Starter/README.md

 ### `npm start`

 Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+Opens an electron window and uses port 3000 to host the react components.

-The page will reload if you make edits.<br>
+The page will reload if you make edits (untested).<br>
 You will also see any lint errors in the console.

 ### `npm test`